If you read anything in this entire guide, read this section about things you MUST do.

 Step 1: Set up your sender authentication

 - Buy your own domain.
 It’s like $20/year and is necessary!
+Good deliverability over a long period of time will not be possible without DKIM and SPF.

 - Install DKIM records.
 DKIM stands for DomainKeys Identified Mail.
 It links your domain to the emails you send, which allows your organization to take responsibility for a message that can be verified by mailbox providers.
 It’s pretty complicated, but it basically prevents the “bad guys” from impersonating you as an email sender by letting the recipient’s server check if the sender was really you or not.
 This means your emails are more likely to get delivered (and not go to spam).
 All you have to do is email us with the email address you use in your reply-to, and we’ll send you text records to install.